McLargo/mkdown-docs/docs/architecture/microservices/bff.md

 # BFF (Backend for Frontend)

-BFF is a pattern that consists of creating a backend service customized for a frontend application.
+BFF is a pattern that consists of creating a backend service customized for a frontend application (web, mobile app, desktop app...).
 Backend is usually a composition of multiple services, each of them providing different functionalities and supporting different protocols.
-The BFF is responsible for aggregating the data from these services and providing a single endpoint for the frontend specific needs.
+The BFF is responsible for aggregating/transform the data from these services and providing a single endpoint for the frontend specific needs.
+This process simplifies logic in frontend, and frontends can evolve independently from the backend.

 Having this intermediate transformation layer between the frontend and the backend services, provides the following benefits: